NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 240-254 | Private use        | -
 255     | Reserved           | -

-[@SipHash-2.4] is a pseudorandom function suitable as message authentication code, and this document REQUIRES compliant DNS Server to use SipHash24 as a mandatory and default algorithm for DNS Cookies to ensure interoperability between the DNS Implementations.
+[@SipHash-2.4] is a pseudorandom function suitable as Message Authentication Code.
+This document REQUIRES compliant DNS Server to use SipHash24 as a mandatory and default algorithm for DNS Cookies to ensure interoperability between the DNS Implementations.
 The Server Secret MUST be optionally configurable to make sure that servers in an anycast network return consistent results.
 Additional algorithms might be added in the future.

-# IANA Considerations
+# IANA Considerations {#ianaConsiderations}

 IANA is requested to create and maintain a sub-registry (the "DNS Cookie Algorithm" registry) of the "Domain Name System (DNS) Parameters"